 LACMTA is extending the D (formerly Purple) Line from the current terminus at Wilshire/Western station for nine miles to Westwood Veteran's Administration Hospital.
 This extension will consist of approximately 9 miles of heavy rail subway with seven new stations and is separated into 3 different projects/segments, PLE1, PLE2, PLE 3.
 The project is funded mostly by Measure R, Measure M, and federal grants.
-Section 1 is forecast to open in 2025, Section 2 in 2025, and Section 3 in 2027.
+Section 1 is forecast to open in Fall 2025, Section 2 in 2025, and Section 3 in 2027.
 Travel time between Westwood and downtown L.A. is expected to take about 25 minutes.
 The design build contractor for Segment 1 is STS (a joint venture of Skanska, Traylor, Shea).
-The design build contractor for Segment 3 tunneling and stations.
-The Purple Line 1 project team provided an updated System Integration Testing Schedule.
-Testing is expected to be completed in the third and fourth quarters of 2024.
+The design build contractor for Segment 2 is TPOG (a joint venture of Tutor Perini and O&G).
+Tutor Perini is also the design build contractor for Segment 3 tunneling and stations.
+System Integration Testing is expected to be completed in the third and fourth quarters of 2024.
 No update.